CSA-OCP-GER/azure-developer-college/day2/challenges/challenge-bo-3.md

 # Wrap-Up #

 ***Congratulations***!
 You have just automated the deployment of an Azure infrastructure.
 The next step would be to also automatically deploy the Web Apps / SPA to your infrastructure.
-We will learn about that on Day 4, when we are talking about **Continuous Integration and Continuous Deployment (CI/CD)**.
-On **Day 3**, we will learn about some additional Azure services that we can add to our application, to be able to store data, search for it and to show you how to do service-to-service communication in a *microsoervice approach*.
+We will learn about that on **Day 4**, when we are talking about **Continuous Integration and Continuous Deployment (CI/CD)**.
+On **Day 3**, we will learn about some additional Azure services that we can add to our application, to be able to store data, search for it and to show you how to do service-to-service communication with a *microsoervice approach*.